itpp-labs/pos-addons/pos_multi_session/README.rst

 Usage
 =====

+* be sure, that your odoo instance support longpolling, i.e. Instant Messaging works
 * open "Point of Sale/Configuration/Point of Sales"
   * create or open some "Point of Sale" record
   * set Multi-session value (create new one if needed)